Foreign Judgment Docketing

 Ensuring your judgment is properly domesticated

-Snellings Law LLC has helped numerous creditors and other law firms with docketing foreign judgments in New Jersey.
+Snellings Law LLC has helped numerous creditors and other law firms with docketing a foreign judgment in New Jersey.
 We handle the domestication process efficiently and effectively.
-Once the judgment is enforceable in our state, we can provide you aggressive assistance in enforcing the judgment and obtaining the compensation you are entitled to receive.
+Once the judgment is enforceable in our state, we can provide you aggressive assistance in enforcing the judgment and obtaining the compensation the law entitles you to receive.

 What is foreign judgment docketing?

-Once a foreign judgment is docketed with the Superior Court of New Jersey, it becomes a lien against all real estate owned by the judgment debtor located within New Jersey.
-Additionally, once the foreign judgment has been docketed, the judgment creditor can take collection actions provided for under New Jersey law to satisfy the judgment.
-Thus, docketing a judgment from another state is an effective judgment enforcement tool if your judgment debtors or their assets are within New Jersey.
+Once you docket a foreign judgment with the Superior Court of New Jersey, it becomes a lien against all real estate owned by the judgment debtor located within New Jersey.
+Additionally, the judgment creditor can take collection actions provided for under New Jersey law to satisfy the judgment.
+Thus, docketing a judgment from another state is an effective judgment enforcement tool.
+This is especially true if your judgment debtors or their assets are within New Jersey.

 Are there any exceptions?

-Although the docketing of foreign judgments is widely available to judgment creditors of other states that have obtained judgments entitled to “full faith and credit” in the original state, it is important to note that the defendant has the right to request the Superior Court of New Jersey to stay execution of the judgment.
-A stay may be granted in instances in which the defendant demonstrates that a valid appeal of the underlying foreign judgment is pending in the court of original jurisdiction.
+The docketing of foreign judgments is widely available to judgment creditors of other states that have obtained judgments entitled to “full faith and credit” in the original state.
+However, it is important to note that the defendant has the right to request the Superior Court of New Jersey to stay execution of the judgment.
+The court may grant a stay in instances in which the defendant demonstrates that a valid appeal of the underlying foreign judgment is pending in the court of original jurisdiction.
 An experienced collections lawyer can assist you in matters where the defendant requests a stay of execution.

 How Snellings Law LLC can help